 Windproof and highly water-resistant jersey for performance riders looking for an advantage in changeable conditions.
 Also the choice of many of the pro peloton.

-At just £25, the B'Twin 500 Women's Waterproof Jacket is a real bargain from sports superstore Decathlon.
+At just £30 (£25 for the black version), the B'Twin 500 Women's Waterproof Jacket is a real bargain from sports superstore Decathlon.
 The jacket has a good cut, feels comfortable and has some good features such as the mesh-lined ventilation gussets at the front of the shoulders and on the back.
 It's a great lightweight, high-vis waterproof to stuff in a jersey pocket or wear on your commute from spring through to autumn.